Thaylo/VanillaCakeADT/README.md

 # VanillaCakeADT

+A portable library to speed up C software projects.
+It is and will always be compatible with in Windows, GNU/Linux and macOS environments.

-Vanilla C Abstract Data Types
+VanillaCakeADT stands for Vanilla C and CMake with C Abstract Data Types.

 ## Setup